 How much can you borrow and what might it cost?

-You can get an idea of how much you might be able to access using this free online equity release calculator.
+You can get an idea of how much you might be able to access using our Lifetime Mortgage calculator.
 You won’t have to commit to anything at this stage and you should always seek regulated financial advice as your next step to help you decide if you should go ahead.
 It’s also worth making sure you are aware of all the fees and charges and how much it might cost to release equity:

 How much does equity release cost